 The size classes (Größenklassen) defined in the HGB serve to regulate accounting and publication for incorporated companies (Kapitalgesellschaft).
 The larger a capital company is, the stricter the requirements for auditing and the more detail required when disclosing the business data.
 Here you can find out which size classes are available and which specifications you must have in mind.

-Size classes: Definition according to HGB
+- Size classes according to the HGB

 The four size classes are defined in the HGB for accounting law.
 They are used for corporations, including the GmbH, the UG and the AG.
 The size classes are also applied to partnerships without a natural person as a personally liable shareholder (GmbH & Co.
 KG, UG & Co.
 KG).